What is your depression trying to tell you?

 - Dec 28, 2025

-- 4 min read
+- 5 min read

-Depression as an understandable response to your past
+Depression: an understandable response to your past

 Depression as communication rather than failure

 One of the difficulties with depression is its hidden nature.
-It is often driven by fear, both of early relational experiences and of feelings that were once unacceptable or unsafe to express.
+It is often driven by fear—both of early relational experiences and of feelings that were once unacceptable or unsafe to express.
 As a result, these experiences may be pushed out of awareness, left unresolved and unintegrated, preventing you from moving on.

 While these themes are common, each person’s depression is shaped by their unique history.
 What your depression is trying to tell you will therefore be specific to you.